BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 {{< /details >}}
 {{< details "# My works" >}}

+*Untitled* -- August 2023

+>A giant in the shoes of a man
+>A god wrapped in a mortal's pelt
+>A beggar assuming a rich man's svelte
+>A one-trick pony who wows again.
+>
+>All those they rose under a cool twilight eve
+>With friends and unknowns alike
+>A savory potluck among salty waves reaching
+>Ever closer, 'neath the call of soft moonlight.
+>
+>But from the water's flesh, soggy cripples emerged
+>Each more grotesque than the last
+>Until the bastard crew's final lizard
+>Crawled out, terrorizing the virgin grass.
+>
+>&nbsp;&nbsp;&nbsp;« *Oh!
+How he howled like a pig
+>&nbsp;&nbsp;&nbsp;all mixed up in his own blood
+>&nbsp;&nbsp;&nbsp;and his own foul slime!* »
+>
+>The giant, at this he slouched
+>The god took years on his shoulders
+>The beggar sat and wept, his appetite lost
+>The lame pony spooked off, driven mad by the odours.
+>
+>Those hogs slabbered with haste, as if at the trough
+>Sweet death had complied with their final demand
+>All noble spirits on the shore had crumpled
+>For heavy are the souls of the damned.

 *Crossing your path* -- July 2023

 >I'd like to cross your path from time to time